-Only you know the answers to these questions.
+Only you know the answers to the questions above.
 You have the power to take control of the situation by putting your home on the market.
 Perhaps the time has come for you and your family to move on and start living the life you desire.